darylhjd/oams/README.md

 The frontend is built on Flutter.

 The `frontend` module requires its own set of environment variables that is defined separately from the `backend` module.
-Refer to the `env.example.json` file for details on the formatting of the file formatting and values required.
+Refer to the `env.example.json` file for details on the formatting of the file and values required.

 As always, the recommendation is to use a proper IDE that can help you set up the environment variables before running any build or run commands.
 For your information, you can use the `--dart-define-from-file=env.json` argument with `flutter`